zoharcohavy/simulations/README.md

 Theres a few other interesting ones.

 The deal is still up..
 Whoever pushes 2d magnets simulation that actually works can get credit somewhere.
-My name is on the gravity simulation already, so I got to do the easy job lol.

-If no one gets 2d magnets, im gonna eventually just do it myself.